 A useful procurement conversation should cover both clinical and operational realities.
 What does the product do?
 Who is it for?
 What does it not do?
 What evidence supports it?
 What happens when something goes wrong?
 Who owns training, support, updates, and review?

-Why this matters for public messaging
+Why this matters for patient and service expectations